 It wasn’t just us who felt this way though.
 We met an American who has been living at La Guitarra for six years!

 We understand why.

 Our days were filled with lazing in hammocks, chatting to neighbours and swimming in the ocean.
-The property has its own private beach access and there are showers in the garden where you can rinse off the salt and sand.
+The property has its own private beach access and there are showers in the garden where you can rinse off.

 Where To Eat In Tunco